- March 5, 2012

-ABC World News with Diane Sawyer covered airport perimeter security issues and included the SightLogix thermal camera system in the story.
+ABC World News with Diane Sawyer covered airport perimeter security breaches and included SightLogix thermal cameras in the story.
 You can see the SightLogix system at about three-quarters of the way through the clip, showing the video from a Thermal SightSensor operating at one of our nation’s largest airports.

-An alarming fact indicated in the clip is that more than 1,300 perimeter security incursions have been reported at US airports since Sept 11 2001.
+An alarming fact indicated in the clip is that more than 1,300 airport perimeter security breaches have been reported at US airports since Sept 11 2001.
 While most issues around security checkpoints and screening passengers in terminals have been resolved, there remains tremendous vulnerability where protection is most needed: At the airport perimeter.
 As pointed out, this is like locking all the doors to your house but leaving the windows wide open.
 It’s harder to get bottled water through the terminal security checkpoint than it is to climb the fence at many airports.

 Achieving security awareness depends on knowing the precise location and nature of an intrusion, and early detection is paramount for mounting a timely response.
 When it comes to securing airport perimeters, seconds can mean the difference between life and death.

-Intelligent video – when designed for the outdoors – can detect and evaluate the presence of unauthorized persons over large perimeters to provide early warning and actionable data as an event unfolds, and before damage can occur.
+Smart thermal video systems can detect unauthorized intruders over large perimeters to provide early warning and actionable data as an event unfolds, and before damage can occur.
 This gives security teams time to respond with “eyes on until hands on” capability that is critically needed at our nation’s airports.